-Each mock service contains several of mock responses.
+Each mock service contains several reactions.

-A mock response is a configured reply for a request.A response has a pre-configured payload (often scripted), HTTP status, delay and other properties that the calling application expects to receive to continue the test scenario.
+A reaction is a configured reply for a request.
+The reaction has a pre-configured payload (often scripted), HTTP status, delay and other properties that the calling application expects to receive to continue the test scenario.

-For each incoming request, each response is tried in turn, starting from the top of the list until one of them matches.
+For each incoming request, each reaction is tried in turn, starting from the top of the list until one of them matches.

 For example, in the service above, the incoming request will be: